Tickets are now available at The Bookworm. All tickets for regular events include a free drink (not applicable to Kids Events and Workshops).

 War for Truth 1 pm

 “In the end, the novel is a tool, an instrument, which makes truth accessible,” Yasmina Khadra said in a 2006 interview with The Independent.
 “Only fiction tells the truth.”
 Khadra, who spent 36 years as an officer in the Algerian army, is an unsparing writer for whom truth is a weapon.
-His novels include What the Day Owes the Night, Cousin K, The Attack, and The Swallows of Kabul, which has been adapted for the stage and performed in China.
+His novels include What the Day Owes the Night, Cousin K, The Attack – now a major motion picture – and The Swallows of Kabul, which has been adapted for the stage and performed in China.
 Come listen to this world-renowned author talk about Islam and the West, Muslims in France, and the roles of literature.
+Moderated by Edward Gargan, former New York Times bureau chief in West Africa, India, Hong Kong, and China.

 The Writer’s Life :: 作家生活 6 pm